wso2/docs-mi/en/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service.md

   <tr>
   <td>Property Name</td>
   <td><code>actual_fee</code></td>
   <td>This value is used when invoking the SettlePaymentEP.
-The property name that will be used to refer this property.</td>
+The property name that will be used to refer to this property.</td>
   </tr>
   <tr>
   <td>Property Action</td>